Elevation: 10,300 ft

 This peak is not in the book.

-Peak 10350 is one of four Boulder Mountain peaks with 300+ feet of prominence that surround Little Fall Creek.
+Peak 10350 is one of 4 ranked Boulder Mountains peaks surrounding Little Fall Creek.
 This peak can be climbed from most directions.
-You should be able to find a Class 2 route no matter which way you approach the peak.
-The other three peaks are Peak 10340, Peak 10356 and Peak 10350.
+You should be able to find a Class 2 route, no matter which way you approach the peak.
+The other 3 peaks are Peak 10340, Peak 10356 and Peak 10350.
 USGS Rock Roll Canyon